-To help ensure that access to systems, applications, and network devices remains authorized over time, compliance personnel perform logical access reviews on users who have access to the corporate domain and network devices.
+To help ensure that access to systems, applications, and network devices remains authorized, over time key personnel perform logical access reviews on users who have access to the corporate domain and network devices.
 This review consists of inspecting the entire user base to verify that no terminated employees have access to the systems and to verify that users' current access rights are still required based on job changes or roles they are currently fulfilling within the organization.
-Any exceptions identified by management in the review are sent to the system administrators of the respective systems for resolution, and the changed access lists are revalidated for completion of the review by management.
+Any exceptions identified by management are sent to the system administrators of the respective systems for resolution, and the changed access lists are revalidated for completion of the review by management.